 The inclusion of the group entities has an impact on the Council's single entity position on provision of services.
-The surplus of £0.2m on the Council's single entity Comprehensive Income and Expenditure Statement becomes a group deficit of £0.03m.
-Inclusion of group entities has had the overall effect of turning increasing Balance Sheet net assets from £18.3m to £36.8m with this increase being primarily due to the inclusion of the Common Good Funds and Trust Funds.
-The Group Balance Sheet position has improved significantly from a net liability of £13.0m in 2013/14 to a net assets position of £36.8m in 2014/15.
+The surplus of £4.8m on the Council's single entity Comprehensive Income and Expenditure Statement becomes a group surplus of £4.3m.
+The Group Balance Sheet position has improved significantly from a net asset of £36.8m in 2014/15 to a net assets position of £84.9m in 2015/16.